PERPLEXITY

 Discovering User's Frustrations with Tab Switching

-With this goal in mind, I interviewed more students to learn about their views on context switching.
-90% of students spend 1-7 hours weekly on research, but constantly have to switch contexts between research, citation tools, and LMS submission.
+90% of students spend 1-7 hours weekly on research, but always have to switch contexts between research and LMS submission.

 Ideation, Design, Iterate, Test, and Repeat